Skip to main content

 Consider the Hypothalamic-Pituitary-Gonadal (HPG) axis, the intricate feedback loop that governs reproductive function and steroid hormone production in both men and women.
 The hypothalamus produces Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 These hormones, in turn, instruct the gonads (testes in men, ovaries in women) to produce testosterone and estrogen.
 This entire axis is a delicate, self-regulating circuit.
-A disruption at any point in this chain can manifest as fatigue, low libido, mood disturbances, or changes in and fat distribution.
+A disruption at any point in this chain can manifest as fatigue, low libido, mood disturbances, or changes in muscle mass and fat distribution.
 A standard HRA is incapable of assessing the functional status of this critical axis.

 From Population Data to Personal Data